radditude/coveralls-multi/README.md

 ## Usage

-Set up coverage measurement for each of the languages in your repo (TODO: add links to setup instructions for supported languages).
+1. Set up coverage measurement for each of the languages in your repo.

-Once you know where the output files will go, add the output type and path to `.coveralls.yml`.
-Example:
+2. Once you know where the output files will go, set up your `.coveralls.yml` with the appropriate keys and paths like so (see supported languages above for more details on the supported config keys):

 ```
 service_name: travis-ci